corto0406/movieApi-client/README.md

 App shows CRUD functionality with Mongo Database.
 Users are able to sign up, login and view movies.

-You can visit my app on movie-table.netlify.app
+You can visit my app on [movieApi](https:// movie-table.netlify.app)

 ## Build Process